cipherboy/fa/docs/dfa.md

 state (id: 1).
 Due to a later parameter, we don't need an explicit failure state because we fail on an unspecified transition.

-Note that the `start-state` field is of length dependent on the value of `state-spec-num-elems`.
+Note that the size of the `start-state` field is of length dependent on the value of `state-spec-num-elems`.
 Since the latter's value is 2, each state will be identified by a single byte.

     0x01 - 1 byte: accept-or-reject
     0x00 - 8 bytes: num-accept (1)